What Is a South Carolina Promissory Note?

-A South Carolina promissory note acts as a formal agreement detailing the terms under which a lender loans money to a borrower.
-This legally binding document explains the loan amount, interest rate, and repayment schedule.
-It also describes the consequences of default.
+A South Carolina promissory note is a formal agreement detailing the terms under which a lender loans money to a borrower.
+This legally binding document explains the loan amount, interest rate, and repayment schedule and describes the consequences of default.

 This document ensures both parties understand their obligations and serves as a clear record of the transaction.
 By specifying conditions for the loan’s repayment and any security the borrower provides (if applicable), the promissory note safeguards the lender’s and borrower’s interests.